Axway/amplify-central/content/en/docs/connect_manage_environ/connect_backstage/_index.md

 ### Discovery

-The Discovery Agent is used to discover new published APIs for a specific Backstage catalog.
+The Discovery Agent is used to discover new published APIs for a specific Backstage Software Catalog.
 The Discovery Agent pushes all API definitions from Backstage to Amplify.
 If the spec type is unknown by Amplify, the service will have a type of `Unstructured`

 The related APIs are published to Amplify as an API service in the selected environment.